 “Well, that was rude—”

 But Jericho was heading off in another direction too.
-Jericho could hear Talib sputter in confusion behind him, but he, too, was confused by his own actions.
+He could hear Talib sputter in confusion behind him, but he was also confused by his own actions.
 He moved forward as if being led along by an unknown force.
 A string pulling him along the streets.

 The streets.
 He knew these streets.
 He knew these streets like the back of his hand.
 A turn here, a turn there.
 How did he know these streets?
 His head pounded; his stomach flipped.
 His footsteps echoed around the alleyways.